Onset

 • Based on Drupal Bootstrap grid system

-Because it was such a large project, I collaborated closely with our UX Researcher Vanessa, who took on the IA, tree testing and wireframe designs.
+For Onset, I collaborated closely with our UX Researcher Vanessa, who took on the IA, tree testing and wireframe designs.
 I used her wireframes to design the high fidelity designs for Onset.

 Let’s talk about the Homepage and Application Landing page.